ChromeUniverse/Personal-website/posts/no-justify.md

 templates: []
 description: |
   A short essay on why using justified text on your website is a bad idea, why I chose to remove it from my own website, and why you should too.
-groups: [all, webdesign, typography, meta]
+groups: [all, web design, typography, meta]
 date: 2021-06-06 15:57:00
 ---